 - Focused on finding solutions to problems and thinking outside of the box

-- Practical, realistic and down to earth, willing to get your hands dirty
+- Willing to get your hands dirty

 - Positive and resilient